 Imagine walking down the street in your town and some beefy motorcyclist comes up to you and slugs you right in the face with a good right hook.
 After sufficiently recovering, you ask the heavily-tattooed individual, “Why the hell did you do that?”
 And the heavily-tattooed individual replies, “’cuz you’re ugly.”
 Really messes up your day!

 Throughout the research for the book Horseshoe Crab: Biography of a Survivor there was one question I would pose to almost every scientist, marine biologist, environmentalist, horseshoe crab enthusiast, or researcher.
 That was, “Why should the average person care about horseshoe crabs?” or “Why should someone in the Midwest or on the West Coast care about horseshoe crabs when they are exclusively an East Coast species (specifically Limulus polyphemus)?”
-I was particularly curious as to why folks in Minnesota or New Mexico or Oregon should have any kind of interest in this enigmatic creature when there were none around their “neck of the woods” for them to see.
+I was particularly curious as to why folks in

 In almost every instance, the answer came back the same – “Because they are so much a part of our lives!”